Ten Love Songs: Development and lyrical themes

-In an interview on 26 March 2013, Sundfør revealed she was working on her fourth studio album; she stated that the LP was going to be more "repetitive" and less "shifting" and "busy" than her previous record The Silicone Veil (2012).
+In an interview on 26 March 2013, Sundfør revealed she was working on her fourth studio album; she stated that the project was going to be more "repetitive" and less "shifting" and "busy" than her previous record The Silicone Veil (2012).
 She also said that she recently bought a Roland TR-909 drum machine to give the record an "industrial and very cold" vibe.

 Sundfør initially intended to make a record mainly about violence.
-Writing of Sundfør's fourth album began shortly after the release of The Silicone Veil, her first plan for the LP being to make a "universe" out of two songs she wrote before: "Accelerate" and "Trust Me."
+Writing of Sundfør's fourth album began shortly after the release of The Silicone Veil, her first plan being to make a "universe" out of two songs she wrote before: "Accelerate" and "Trust Me".
 She initially visualized the tracks to consist of scenarios involving statues, buildings, and weaponry.
-When she wrote "Fade Away," however, she decided to go for a more romantic theme different from "Accelerate" and "Trust Me."
-The material she wrote later on for the LP involved subject matter relating to the connection between love, relationships, and hatred; thus, the record ended up as a set of Ten Love Songs, titled as such after more than half of the songs that appear on the LP were written.
-While most of the writing of Ten Love Songs took place in Norway, Sundfør also stayed at an apartment in New York for two months where she tried to write songs for the LP; however, she felt too uninspired to write much material, blaming it on the city she was in, and the attempt was unsuccessful.
+When she wrote "Fade Away", however, she decided to go for a more romantic theme different from "Accelerate" and "Trust Me".
+The material she wrote later on for the album involved subject matter relating to the connection between love, relationships, and hatred; thus, the record ended up as a set of Ten Love Songs, titled as such after more than half of the songs that appear on the album were written.
+While most of the writing of Ten Love Songs took place in Norway, Sundfør also stayed at an apartment in New York for two months where she tried to write songs; however, she felt too uninspired to write much material, blaming it on the city she was in, and the attempt was unsuccessful.